 Among the many benches of plants lining the aisles of the Talcott Greenhouse at Mount Holyoke College, an entire section stands apart from the rest.
 Most of the greenhouse is a living display of the awesome diversity of plants, with stolid cacti hunkered next to exuberant climbers twining up the trailing bits of hanging plants; rare flowers slyly blooming in the dead of night; herbs filling the air with their redolent fragrances.

 But in late summer, certain benches are lined with 1,071 small pots with tiny cuttings, all facing the direction that gives them the kind of light that favors their best growth.
-This year’s incoming students will be the 46th class to receive Firstie Plants, a gift from the Botanic Garden that says, “Come grow with us.”
+This year’s incoming students will be the 46th class to receive new-student plants, gifts from the Botanic Garden that say, “Come grow with us.”

 And this year students won’t have to wing it with plant care.
-Thanks to the ingenuity of Botanic Garden interns Lynn Shen ’19, Melissa Curran ’19 and Zhuoran Yu ’19, all environmental studies majors, the Firstie Plants have entered the 21st century.
+Thanks to the ingenuity of Botanic Garden interns Lynn Shen ’19, Melissa Curran ’19 and Zhuoran Yu ’19, all environmental studies majors, the new-student plants have entered the 21st century.